ssbrear/readme-gen/README.md

 ## Usage
 Respond to any questions asked by the program until completed.
 Leave any fields blank if not wanted.
+A 'product' directory will be created, in which the generated README.md will be placed.

 ## Contributions
 No contributions are being accepted at this time.